sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/03_net/interop-net.md

         }
     }
     // optionally, supply request-response handler for that streaming method
-    // so that it can be invoked via "Glue.Interop.Invoke()", and subscribe to it:
+    // so that it can be invoked via "glue.Interop.Invoke()", and subscribe to it:
     //  ,(method, context, caller, builder, callback, cookie) =>
     //  {
     //      // the method is invoked in the old-style manner - calculate the result